riscv-europe/summit-website/site.src/pages/conference.md

 </div>

+The core of the conference will be from Tuesday June 6th, 2023 to Thursday 8th, with a single track of keynotes, technical and industrial talks, alongside an exhibition and [posters](posters.html) showcasing the latest developments across industry and research.

 ## Speakers

-The core of the conference will be from Tuesday 6th to Thursday 8th with a single track of keynotes, invited and selected talks, alongside an exhibition showcasing the latest developments across industry and research.

-The following speakers will be delivering keynotes and regular talks during these three days.

 ### Keynotes Speakers

 #### Balaji Baktha -- Paving the Road Ahead: RISC-V and Chiplet Technologies in Modern Automotive and Data Center Architectures